survivejs/react-book/manuscript/02_developing_with_webpack.md

 Given Webpack expects absolute paths we have some good options here.
 I like to use `path.join`, but `path.resolve` would be a good alternative. `path.resolve` is equivalent to navigating the file system through *cd*. `path.join` gives you just that, a join.
 See [Node.js path API](https://nodejs.org/api/path.html) for the exact details.

-If you hit `node_modules/.bin/webpack`, you should see a Webpack build at your output directory.
+If you trigger `node_modules/.bin/webpack`, you should see a Webpack build at your output directory.
 You can open the `index.html` found there directly through a browser.
 On OS X you can use `open build/index.html` to see the result.

 Another way to achieve this would be to serve the contents of the directory through a server such as *serve* (`npm i serve -g`).
 In this case you would execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter if you want to use some other port.